Applications are invited for a post-doctoral fellowship from researchers with appropriate training and publication-documented expertise.

-The project will provide an opportunity to learn a broad range of advanced methods and to participate in collaborations with academic and clinical partners.
+The project will provide an opportunity to learn a broad range of advanced methods such as CRISP/Cas-9 gene editing, confocal and superresolution STORM microscopy, advanced flow cytometry and to participate in collaborations with academic and clinical partners.
 The applicant will join the ongoing project in the multi-national research group of prof Anna Blom, who focuses on the innate immunity in physiology and pathology including cancer.
 We offer challenging project, which involves state-of-the-art instrumentation, and great educational opportunities in a dynamic research group with high reputation and collegial work culture.

 Qualifications: Applicants should be highly motivated, independent, inventive and communicative with good English skills and with a PhD in cancer research, biochemistry, molecular biology or related discipline.
 Particularly valuable experience in cancer research, cell biology, protein expression and analysis, flow cytometry, microscopy, statistical analysis.

 Applicants must have completed their PhD by the start of the appointment and within the last 3 years.